 Combining charming alpine scenery, an abundance of family-friendly activities, and winter outdoor recreation, there’s nothing quite like a Leavenworth Washington Christmas!
 Our guide will help you plan your visit to this magical destination during the holiday season.

-Leavenworth, Washington shines in every season.
-As cliche as that may sound, this delightful town is always full of charm!
-However, come winter, Leavenworth becomes even more magical.
-With the entire town decking itself out in twinkling lights, a ton of festive activities and events, and even a traditional European Christmas market, it’s easy to see why so many people come to experience a unique Leavenworth Washington Christmas.
+The entire town decking itself out in twinkling lights, there are a ton of festive activities and events, and even a traditional European Christmas market.
+It’s easy to see why so many people come to experience a unique Leavenworth, Washington Christmas.

-With its charming Bavarian architecture and cobblestone streets, a winter evening here feels like a quick trip to Europe.
-Combine that with the perpetually joyful, bustling air that seems to envelop the city — especially in the first few weeks of December.
+Combine that with the perpetually joyful, bustling air that seems to envelop the city — especially in the first few weeks of December as people get into the Christmas spirit.
 Expect tons of Bavarian pretzels, elaborate costumes, hot drinks, and other Christmas-themed fun!

-One of the things that makes Leavenworth such a fantastic winter destination is that there’s a ton to explore outdoors before the evening celebrations.
 From snowshoeing and skiing to sledding and sleigh rides, the spectacular nature surrounding Leavenworth is perfect for wintertime adventure.
 Just because it’s cold, certainly doesn’t mean it’s inaccessible!

-A Leavenworth Washington Christmas is truly dreamy.
+A Leavenworth, Washington Christmas is truly dreamy.
 Let’s dive into all the unforgettable things to do, see, eat, and drink this winter!

 Psst!
-Before you go, be sure to read our complete guide to Leavenworth Washington, including things to do in all seasons, plus our favorites places to eat and lots of insider tips we picked up while living there for a season.
+Before you go, be sure to read our complete guide to Leavenworth Washington, including things to do in all seasons, plus our favorite places to eat and lots of insider tips we picked up while living there for a season.

 What to expect for your Leavenworth Washington Christmas